Italy's former PM Renzi sets out new economic agenda in book

 But with internal party rifts and Renzi's confrontational style, there is no guarantee that he would be named prime minister of a future coalition government even if the PD were to win the most votes during the election.

-(Reporting by Giulia Segreti; Editing by Elaine Hardcastle)
+Reporting by Giulia Segreti; Editing by Elaine Hardcastle